top of page

 Admire the Cascades d’Akchour

-Just a 30-minute taxi ride from Chefchaouen will bring you to a scenic trail leading to the breathtaking Cascades d’Akchour.
-These picturesque waterfalls cascade over the cliffs into inviting rock pools where you can refresh with a dip in the summer months.
+Just a 30-minute taxi ride from Chefchaouen will bring you to a trail that leads to the picturesque Cascades d’Akchour.
+These scenic waterfalls cascade over the cliffs into inviting rock pools where you can refresh with a dip in the summer months.

 Cascades d’Akchour comprises two main falls (a lower and an upper), plus several smaller cascades that tumble along the same stream.
 Also not to miss is the Bridge of God, a towering rock arch that spectacularly spans the Oued Farda.
 Beside the waterway are a handful of open-air restaurants serving traditional Moroccan fare